An outdoor wood furnace that’s rugged and easy to use.

 Will Wood Heating Save Me Money?

-Heatmasterss indoor/outdoor furnaces are built to last, so once the cost of the unit is accounted for, you will have many years of free or inexpensive heat to look forward to.
-Your Heatmasterss dealer will be able to provide service and replacement parts to keep your stove running far into the future.
-Our Heatmasterss Limited Lifetime Warranty ensures that you can be confident that we stand behind our furnaces.
+HeatMasterss indoor/outdoor furnaces are built to last, so once the cost of the unit is accounted for, you will have many years of free or inexpensive heat to look forward to.
+Your HeatMasterss dealer will be able to provide service and replacement parts to keep your stove running far into the future.
+Our Lifetime Limited Warranty ensures that you that we stand behind our furnaces.
 Our best advertising is our many satisfied customers.

 Why are we able to use thinner material in our indoor/outdoor furnaces?
-Because 409 Stainless Steel was designed and developed for high temperature situations and to withstand corrosion.
+Because Titanium Enhanced Stainless Steel was designed and developed for high temperature situations and to withstand corrosion.